 Module 1 of the RN Prescribing course is self-paced and consists of five units which include learning activities, readings and reflective exercises.
 These are offered at various intervals to enhance your self-study process.
 Each unit contains several short quizzes designed to reinforce critical knowledge.
 You may take the quizzes as many times as you wish.

 When you finish both modules in the RN Prescribing course, you will be invited to complete the course evaluation, which will inform future revisions.
+Upon completion of both modules, a notice of course completion will be sent to CARNA by the Athabasca University.

 Pharmacotherapeutics for Advanced Practice Nurse Prescribers, by Woo & Robinson (2016)